 The cross spectral density matrix (CSD) from independent component time series is estimated.
 The estimation is performed by segmenting the data into time epochs of 1.0s duration with 50% overlap and applying Fast Fourier analysis after signal linear detrending and Hanning windowing.
-The CSD estimation is performed in the selected frequency band according to the following definitions:
+The CSD estimation is performed in the selected frequency band according to the definitions at right.